lloydmeta/zipkin-futures/README.markdown

 ```

 ### With Play

+*Note*: 0.2.x and up are Play 2.4 compatible only

 `"com.beachape" %% "zipkin-futures-play"` defines a `zipkin-futures-play` dependency that helps trace Futures within
 the context of an HTTP Play server.